mmistakes/minimal-mistakes/_posts/2021-10-21-kafka-streams.md

 ---
 title: "Kafka Streams 101"
-date: 2021-09-15
+date: 2021-10-21
 header:
   image: "/images/blog cover.jpg"
 tags: []
 excerpt: "Apache Kafka is clearly the leading technology concerning message brokers, and Kafka Streams brings a complete stateful streaming system based directly on top of it.
 Let's see its primary features."
 ---

 _Another great round by [Riccardo Cardin](https://github.com/rcardin), now a frequent contributor to the Rock the JVM blog.
 Riccardo is a senior developer, a teacher and a passionate technical blogger.
 He's well versed with Apache Kafka; he recently published an article on [how to integrate ZIO and Kafka](/zio-kafka).
-So now he rolled up his sleeves in the quest of writing the most compact comprehensive tutorial on Kafka Streams.
+So now he rolled up his sleeves in the quest of writing *the ultimate end-to-end tutorial on Kafka Streams*.
 We hope you enjoy it!
 Enter Riccardo:_

 Apache Kafka nowadays is clearly the leading technology concerning message brokers.
 It's scalable, resilient, and easy to use.
 Moreover, it leverages a bunch of exciting client libraries that offer a vast set of additional features.
 One of these libraries is _Kafka Streams_.